rtruxal/azure_utils/README.md

 Azure VM Utilities!
 ===================
 **NOTE**:
- - `"subscription_id"` in `host_config.json` is **NOT** optional.
+ - Entering your `"subscription_id"` in `azure_utils/data/config/host_config.json` is **NOT** optional.
  - Everything else **IS** optional.

 **WARNING**:
 IT IS NOT SAFE TO PERMANENTLY STORE YOUR AZURE SERVICE-PRINCIPAL CREDENTIALS IN A PLAINTEXT JSON DOC.
 DO NOT SKIP THE README SECTION ON STORING CREDENTIALS.

 # Pre-Install: